purestjs/docs/docs/06-rest-api-config.md

 ## Match All

-There is one special endpoint that can be used to match all endpoints:
+There is one special endpoint that matches all endpoints:

 ```js
 "*": {